mideind/Velthyding/README.md

 ## Production

 - Bump the version number `package.json`.
 - Build the frontend with `build_web_frontend.sh`.
-This script uses docker to build.
+This script uses Docker to build.
-- Follow the instrcutions from the script to upload the bundle.
+- Follow the instructions from the script to upload the bundle.

 ## About

-This work is partially funded by the Language Technology Programme of the Icelandic Government.
+This work is partially funded by the Language Technology Programme of the Icelandic Government, managed by Almannarómur.

 ### Copyright and licensing

 <img src="https://github.com/mideind/GreynirPackage/blob/master/doc/_static/MideindLogoVert100.png?raw=true" align="right" style="margin-left:20px;" alt="Miðeind ehf.">

-Velthyding is *copyright ©2021 Miðeind ehf.*
+Velthyding is *copyright © 2021 Miðeind ehf.*

 This software is licensed under the **MIT License**: